wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.5.1 =
+- Fixed error with displaying list
 = 1.5 =
 - Now allows choose content displayed in the list by default
 - Improved filtering archive link for custom taxonomies